dassiorleando/spring-camel-integration-demo/README.md

-# Spring Apache Camel Integration Demo
+# Apache Camel & Spring Boot: Integration Demo

 Just a demo project to showcasing Spring Boot and Apache Camel integration capabilities.

-Every time a new “file” is added to a folder, upload it to “AWS S3”, send an SMS notification to a specified phone number using “Twilio”, and send a message to a “Slack” channel.
+Every time a new “file” is added to the folder named "files", let's upload it to “AWS S3”, send an SMS notification to a specified phone number using “Twilio”, and send a message to a “Slack” channel.

 How it Works?
 - **Camel** is used for the integration within a **Spring Boot** project.